canonical/cloud-init/doc/rtd/reference/cli.rst

 Generally run by OS init systems to execute ``cloud-init``'s stages:
 *init* and *init-local*.
 See :ref:`boot_stages` for more info.
-Can be run on the command line, but is generally gated to run only once due to semaphores in :file:`/var/lib/cloud/instance/sem/` and :file:`/var/lib/cloud/sem`.
+Can be run on the command line, but is deprecated, because incomplete configuration can be applied when run later in boot.
+The boot stages are generally gated to run only once due to semaphores in :file:`/var/lib/cloud/instance/sem/` and :file:`/var/lib/cloud/sem`.

 * :command:`--local`: Run *init-local* stage instead of *init*.
 * :command:`--file` : Use additional yaml configuration files.